brunobouwman/brunobouwman/README.md

 ### Hi there 👋

+- 👨‍💻 Frontend Jr. Developer at Klever
-- 🔭 I’m currently studying Electrical and Computer Engineering at ISEP
+- 🔭 Currently studying Electrical and Computer Engineering at ISEP
-- 🌱 I’m currently learning React
-- 👯 I’m looking to collaborate on front-end projects
 - 📫 How to reach me: brunofbouwman@gmail.com

 ##